The 11 best budget gravel bikes for bikepacking

 Giant Revolt 2 is an entry-level gravel bike optimized to enjoy back roads and uneven pavements

-Among Giant Revolt range, no less than five Revolt Advanced series is made of Advanced-Grade carbon fiber, while only one model, the Revolt 2, is made of ALUXX Grade Aluminum with a carbon fork.
+Among the Giant Revolt range, no less than five Revolt Advanced series are made of Advanced-Grade carbon fiber, while only one model, the Revolt 2, is made of ALUXX Grade Aluminum with a carbon fork.

-Any Giant carbon components (whenever the bike is purchased in the USA) are covered by a two years manufacturer warranty previously unheard of in the whole bicycle industry.
+Any Giant carbon components (whenever the bike is purchased in the USA) are covered by a two-year manufacturer warranty – previously unheard of in the whole bicycle industry.

 Giant Revolt 2 is the ideal bike for beginners or for everyone approaching the gravel world.
 For a bike so rigid, it turns out exceptionally smooth over rough gravel roads.

 It’s a forgiving and cushioned gravel bike without suspension.
-Supporting fenders and racks mounts, it is also suitable for commuting and short touring.
+Supporting fenders and rack mounts, it is also suitable for commuting and short touring.

-It can definitely be the only bike needed by most occasional riders.
-It is modern, beautiful, and optimized to motivate first-time cyclists to ride more, allowing them to enjoy all kinds of roads, to forget about handling, and to focus instead of pedaling.
+Most casual, recreational riders will find it can definitely serve as the only bike they need.
+It’s modern, beautiful, and optimized to motivate first-time cyclists to ride more, allowing them to enjoy all kinds of roads, forget about handling, and focus instead of pedaling.

 No worries about the bike being twitchy: the Revolt 2 is super stable and is certainly going to convey a sense of satisfaction to inexperienced riders.